adloky/smalls/benoni-b-ss.md

 **17.f6**

-White?s last chance to play this!
+White's last chance to play this!

 **17...Kh8 18.Raf1 g5!**